rnjxalx/rnjxalx/README.md

                 <h5>Maya Bounce Ball</h5>
                 <ul>
                     <li> Overview : Make a bounding ball with Maya</li>
-                    <li> Achievement : It was set in the movie Ralph, the King of Fist, and filled out design elements.
+                    <li> Achievement : It was set in the movie Wreck-It Ralph of Fist, and filled out design elements.
 It also achieved high results by producing natural bouncing balls.</li>
                 </ul>
             </li>
             <li>